vseryakov/backendjs/README.md

         - can be passed as base64 encoded string in the body as JSON, like: { type: 0, icon: 'iVBORw0KGgoA...' }, for JSON the Content-Type HTTP headers must be set to `application/json` and data should be sent with POST request
         - can be uploaded from the browser using regular multi-part form
+    - allow - icon access permissions:
+      - empty - only own account can access
+      - all - public, everybody can see this icon
+      - auth - only authenticated users can see this icon
+      - id,id.. - list of account ids that can see this account
     - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg